 - Founded on the 8th of May 1989

-- Financed and directed in collaboration by the Universities of Bergen, Oslo, Tromsø and Trondheim
+- Financed and directed in collaboration by the Universities of Bergen and Oslo

 - Dedicated to facilitating the work of Norwegian scholars in Greece and the Eastern Mediterranean